Yipara logoYipara

 Runny Nose in Dogs (Clear Discharge)

 Dog runny nose with clear, watery discharge is very common and usually not serious.
 Dogs and runny nose often go together — it can be triggered by excitement, cold air, mild allergies, or dust irritation.
 Why does my dog have a runny nose?
 If the discharge is clear and your dog is acting normally, it's likely harmless.
-However, if a dog with runny nose also has sneezing, coughing, or the discharge persists for more than a few days, it could indicate allergies, a mild upper respiratory infection, or a foreign object in the nasal passage.
+However, if a dog with runny nose also has sneezing, coughing, or the discharge persists for more than a few days, it could indicate allergies, a mild upper respiratory concerns, or a foreign object in the nasal passage.

 Green or Yellow Nasal Discharge in Dogs

 When your dog has a runny nose with green mucus or yellow discharge, it's a strong sign of bacterial infection.
 My dog has a runny nose with green mucus — should I worry?
 Yes, colored discharge means your dog's immune system is fighting an infection.
 This could be a bacterial sinus infection, an infected tooth root (which drains through the nasal passage), or secondary infection following a viral illness.
-Green or yellow dog nose discharge needs veterinary treatment, usually antibiotics.
+Green or yellow dog nose discharge needs veterinary treatment, usually vet-prescribed medication.

 Warm & Dry Nose with Lethargy